-Popsicles, pool parties, slip ‘n slides, and frozen drinks are just some of the ways we enjoy the Charlotte summer while keeping cool and comfortable.
-And just like us, our trees enjoy the summer too (after all, it’s when they make most of their food for the year) but also like us, they need some extra TLC to make these hot months bearable.
+Popsicles, pool parties, slip ‘n slides, and frozen drinks are just some of the ways we enjoy the hot Charlotte summer while keeping cool and comfortable.
+And just like us, our trees enjoy the summer too (after all, it’s when they make most of their food for the year), but, like us, they need some extra TLC to make these hot months bearable.
 Since trees can’t eat popsicles, here are 6 tips we recommend to make sure your tree is happy and healthy this summer.

 1.How much to water

-Trees within their first year of being planted require about 5 gallons of water each week.
+Within their first 3 years of being planted, trees require about 5 gallons of water each week.
 This quantity could change depending on rain, so make sure you watch that radar.
 You should apply all 5 gallons at one time.
 Deeper, less frequent soaks are better for your tree and soil than shallow, frequent soaks.
 Learn more about watering HERE!

 2. When to water

 Did you know the timing in which you water your tree can affect how much water it retains?
 Plants’ leaves have tiny microscopic openings called stomata that help with gas exchange, but also drive water loss through a process called transpiration.
 When the sun is at its strongest in the afternoon, more water is lost through the stomata.
 Watering your tree when the sun isn’t as intense, like in the early morning or in the evening, will allow the tree to keep more water.